Unidata/netcdf-java/gradle/README.md

      Currently, two gradle subprojects use this - `dap4:d4tests` and `cdm-test`.

-`gretty/`: Contains configuration files related to the `gretty` plugin (logging, cert for testing, etc.)

 **TODO:** There are still a few Gradle things left to do, but at least we're fully functional at this point.

 1. Address any issues in our plugin scripts identified by gradle in terms of Gradle 7 compatibility.